dhhyi/travel-packlist/README.md

 For example, you can use `1Shelter`, `2Clothing`, `3Hygiene`, etc.
 This way, you can define the order of the categories by the prefix and you don't have to reorder the rules all the time.

-### Will there be a Undo/Redo feature for editing rules?
+### Will there be an Undo/Redo feature for editing rules?

 > The rule editor is quite complex and it is easy to make mistakes.
 > Would it be possible to add an Undo/Redo feature?